 - Service Concentration

 University College is an academic unit offering comprehensive programs and services to enhance scholastic success at Nicholls State University.
 University College coordinates academic advising for all first-time freshmen regardless of the intended major.
-Students receive advising through University College until they are accepted into their majors, at which time they will receive faculty advising in the major department.
 While in University College, each first-time freshman is advised by a faculty member who is a certified Master Advisor and part of a first-year advising team.
 First-year advisors are trained to help students develop a greater sense of responsibility for their academic progress.

 University College houses the Tutorial & Academic Enhancement Center, which offers peer tutoring, writing and other forms of academic assistance to all Nicholls students.
 The college coordinates the General Education Curriculum, the core component required of all undergraduate degrees.
 The B.G.S. and A.G.S degrees, offered through the Department of Interdisciplinary Studies, allow students to use the general education curriculum as a foundation for designing individualized, multi-disciplinary degree plans.